Photoshop Layers – Layer Groups

 To rename the group and give it a more descriptive name, double-click directly on the group's name in the Layers panel and type in a new one, just as if you were renaming a normal layer.
 I'll name mine "Selection / Savings".
 Press Enter (Win) / Return (Mac) when you're done to accept the name change:

-As we’ve seen in this tutorial, layer groups are an easy and convenient way to package related layers together, freeing up space in the Layers panel and keeping it from looking cluttered and disorganized, but there’s more we can do with them.
-We’ll look at the real power of layer groups in the next tutorial in our Layers Learning Guide when we learn how to align and distribute layers in Photoshop.
+As we've seen in this tutorial, layer groups are an easy and convenient way to package related layers together, freeing up space in the Layers panel and keeping it from looking cluttered and disorganized, but there's more we can do with them.
+We'll look at the real power of layer groups in the next tutorial in our Layers Learning Guide when we learn how to align and distribute layers in Photoshop.
 Visit our Photoshop Basics section to learn more about the basics of Photoshop!